 Unless you operate a business from your primary residence or rent out a portion of it to tenants, as explained above, you cannot claim a deduction for the mortgage interest paid.

 Some experts suggest a complicated workaround, sometimes referred to as the Smith Maneuver, in which borrowers use the equity in their home to take out interest-deductible investment loans.
 But this tactic doesn’t make the mortgage interest on your primary residence tax-deductible.
-It simply has you borrowing more money, which you then use to invest in dividend-paying equities in non-registered accounts, because the interest payments on loans taken out for the purposes of such investments are tax-deductible.
+It simply has you borrowing more money, which you then use to invest in dividend-paying equities in non-registered accounts because the interest payments on loans taken out for the purposes of such investments are tax-deductible.

 Proponents of the strategy say you can use the dividend payments to pay down the mortgage on your primary residence, and you can later sell off your investment holdings (at a profit) to pay off the extra money you’ve borrowed.
 But there are some major potential pitfalls with this approach.

 First, you have to be comfortable with huge sums of debt.
 If your original mortgage was $500,000, by the end of the process your home is paid off, but you still have $500,000 in investment loans.
-Having that much debt for years on end, without seeing the needle move at all, may be a hard pill to swallow.
+Having that much debt for years on end, without seeing the needle move at all, can be a hard pill to swallow.

 Second, while the expectation is that your investment portfolio will cover your debt, you can’t be sure.
 Borrowing to invest is risky, and it’s possible your investments won’t perform as well as you hope.
 In that case, you could end up in the red.